chenmug/robotics-sim-debugger/README.md

 - Enables:
   - Step forward
   - Step backward
-  - Replay from initial state (in progress)
+  - Replay from initial state
-  - Jump to arbitrary tick (planned)
+  - Jump to arbitrary tick

 This allows debugging not only the current state, but also **past system behavior**.